Henry Duesbury

 There are a number of other important buildings within the city of Derby also designed by Duesbury including the county asylum (built 1849–51) which became known as the Pastures Hospital in Mickleover and is now converted into flats.

+He also designed the National School, Riddings ,Derbyshire, opened in 1845, and a later extension to the school.
+The building is now Riddings Junior School.